RBSystems/telnet-microservice/readme.md

 If the `Command` field contains a recognized command, the service will parse and return a JSON response with the parsed results.
 Otherwise it will return the raw response.

+## sendCommand

+Send command is used to send a generic command and return the response.
+Any telnet command can be sent and the response will be sent back.
+If the command is one of the recognized commands the output will be parsed and sent back in a json payload, otherwise a raw response will be sent.

+## sendCommandConfirm

+Send Command with confirm is meant for commands that require a confirmation after command execution. (`initialize` for instance) This endpoint will execute the command, wait for 1 second, and then send the 'y' character.
+Response is not recorded, just a `Success!` if no error was received.

 ## Recognized commands